nanoix9/2019Papers/rm/comp811-assignment-stone.md

 ### Initial Themes with Codes

 The pilot dataset is coded and categorised for a primitive theme searching.
 The result is listed in [@Tbl:pilot], where themes might differ from the results in [@sec:result] because this is an initial result and has been refined.
+From this result, though it is preliminary, some interesting patterns can be discovered and the feasibility of this research design is tested.

 Table: Pilot test result {#tbl:pilot}